 Back in September I covered the effortlessly chic wedding of Camille and Tommy at the stunning Penshurst Place in Kent.
-Here’s a slideshow of their day set to music, or you can read on about their wedding, held during the UK’s 15 guest lockdown rules.
-As you can see, a micro wedding can still be an amazing celebration of love, surrounded by your nearest and dearest!
+Here’s a slideshow of their day set to music, or you can read on about their wedding, held during the UK’s 15 guest Covid lockdown rules.
+As you can see, a micro wedding can still be an amazing celebration of love, surrounded by your nearest and dearest!!

 If you’re getting married do please get in touch to discuss your wedding photography – whether that’s a full-scale wedding in the future, or for a bespoke package for a smaller wedding with the current restriction on numbers, I can accommodate and tailor packages to suit your plans.
 Drop me a line to find out more!

 Camille & Tommy wanted three hours coverage for their afternoon wedding, which was limited to fifteen guests due to the Coronavirus restrictions.
 The original plan (which will still go ahead at some stage) was a church wedding in France, but obviously due to travel restrictions that’s still to come.
-However, Penshurst Place is a more than admirable setting for the first of their celebrations, I’m sure everyone would agree.
+However, Penshurst Place is a more than admirable setting for the first of their celebrations as I’m sure everyone would agree.

 Soon it was time to go inside – masks on other than bride and groom unfortunately.
 While the bride and groom had their final talk with the registrars, the guests settled into the Sunderland Room to await their entry.